 He began a utopian commune which served as inspiration one of Louisa's satires

 Bronson was always in search of ways to put his ideals into action, and in 1843 he picked up his family and began a utopian commune called Fruitlands in Harvard, Massachusetts.
 It was an unmitigated disaster.
 Though it was supposed to be a communal farm, Bronson knew nothing about farming and refused to use animals to work the land.
-The family kept to a vegetarian diet and eschewed all products derived from slave labor.
+The family kept to a vegetarian diet and eschewed all products derived from enslaved people labor.
 The land was hard to farm and the family nearly starved.
 Eventually, the experiment strained Abba and Bronson’s marriage nearly to a breaking point.
 Fruitlands failed in 1844 after just eight months.

 Louisa would later write a satirical account of her family’s time at Fruitlands, called Transcendental Wild Oats.
 In it, she represents her father as a doomed dreamer whose philosophies are unsuited to the harsh world.
 “The world was not ready for Utopia yet,” she wrote, “and those who attempted to found it only got laughed at for her pains.”
 Privately, though, Louisa was much more negative about Bronson’s inability to support his family.